connexcs/docs/docs/anyedge/anyedge.md

  - Hash over from uri
  - Hash over to uri
  - Hash over request-uri
- - Weighted round-robin (next destination) - the destination's weight determines how many times it is chosen before going to the next one
+ - Weighted round-robin (next destination) - the destination's weight determines the number of times it is selected before going to the next one
- - Hash over authorization-username (Proxy-Authorization or "normal" authorization) - If a username is not found, weighted round-robin is used.
+ - Hash over authorization-username (Proxy-Authorization or "normal" authorization) - If a username is not found, weighted round-robin is used
  - Random (using *rand()*)
- - The first entry in set is chosen
+ - The first entry in set is selected

 ### Metrics
 The load balancer's CPS limit must be set.
-You can view both the CPS and the totals on the amounts of calls which have failed because the CPS was breached.
+You can view both the CPS and the totals on the number of calls failed because of the CPS breach.

 Use the following graphs to view the metrics: